solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 "The semicircular flap subdivides into layers, the layers into tubes, the tubes themselves are cross partitioned.
 The arms maintain their form, reuniting through a channel.
 A calyx forms between the arms and the stalk's attachment point and the simplest crinoid is there!"
 Really, it is seriously as simple as that!

+There is, however, an element of truth within that singular statement.

 ...

 ## Explanation of the Figures